jetbrains-academy/javascript-fullstack-course/TestingDebugging/looking_at_the_test/task.md

 If tests are so useful, let's add them to our project!
-It only required a couple of changes.
+It only requires a few small changes.

 ### Test file
-In the `backend/__tests__/sum.test.js` file you can find test description for the `/sum` route created in the previous lesson.
+In the `backend/__tests__/sum.test.js` file, you can find a test description for the `/sum` route we created in the previous lesson.

 At the beginning of the file, you can find two imports:
-- The `request` from `supertest` library, which is used to make HTTP requests to our application's server for testing purposes.
+- `request` from the `supertest` library, which is used to make HTTP requests to our application's server during testing.
-- The `httpServer` object that will be tested from our application.
+- The `httpServer` object from our application, which will be tested.
-  That's why we added `export { httpServer }` to the end of `index.js`.
+  This is why we added `export { httpServer }` at the end of `index.js`.

-Next, you can find some special methods that may be useful later.
+You will also notice some special methods included in the file that can be useful later.
-Right now, for example, the `afterAll` method allows us to automatically terminate our web application after testing.
+For example, the `afterAll` method allows us to automatically terminate the web application after testing.
-Since it automatically runs after the `httpServer` import is done, we shouldn't run it explicitly.
+Since web application runs automatically after the `httpServer` import is completed, we don't need to run it explicitly in the `beforeAll`.

-And below that there is a nested test suite for testing the `GET /sum` endpoint:
+Below these imports, there is a nested test suite for testing the `GET /sum` endpoint:
 ```
 describe('GET /sum', () => { ... });
 ```

-Where each suitcase is described like this:
+Each test case is described like this:
 ```
 it('should return the sum of two valid numbers', async () => { ... });
 ```